jessepav/lacygoill-wiki-backup/shell/script.md

         $ [[ -o foo ]]; echo $?

-If the exit code is `0`, the option is set.
+If the exit status is `0`, the option is set.
-If the exit code is `1`, the option is unset.
+If the exit status is `1`, the option is unset.
-If the exit code is `3`, the option doesn't exist.
+If the exit status is `3`, the option doesn't exist.

 ## In bash?